 Does your candidate have personality traits that are important for the role?
 Consider your needs before making any final decisions because personality is also a factor that should play into your decision.
 Will they be a team player?
 If they have trouble working with others, then you should definitely keep those factors in mind.
 Will this person mesh well with the rest of your team?
-If they won’t fit in nicely, then they will not provide the perfect fit for the role you need.
+If they won’t fit in nicely, then they won't provide the perfect fit for the role you need.

-Long-Term Plans to Stay With Your Company
+Long-Term Plans To Stay With Your Company

-Analytic specialists also get paid fairly high salaries.
-A management analyst can expect to earn a median $87,660 per year.
+It can take months for a new Head of business information to become familiar with every project.
+Plus, a management or BI analyst can expect to earn a median income of $87,660 per year.
 The ones talented enough to take leadership positions make even more money.

-Make Business Intelligence Easier with Integrate.io
+Make Business Intelligence Easier With Integrate.io

 Your new Head of BI may have a lot of skills, but most Heads of BI need help with data integration.
-Give your employees the tools that they need to make data integration and visualization easy.
+Give your employees the tools that they need to make data integration and data visualization easy.

 Integrate.io can make business intelligence easier to develop.
 Our ETL platform integrates with nearly any data management system.
 It can extract, transform, and load your data into any system that you use to create high-quality visualizations.
 In short, it makes it easy to turn your raw data into refined business intelligence.